-We’re big fans of lifelong learning, which means we’re constantly reading about ways to improve our performance or change our way of thinking.
+We’re big fans of lifelong learning and we’re constantly reading about ways to improve our performance or change our way of thinking.

-No matter how long you’ve been in procurement, there are always things to learn.
-New technologies might change how you track your inventory or place orders and changes to regional laws might influence how your supply chain operates.
-Either way, let’s face it—we can all learn something new.
-Below are five procurement books to help you get to the top of your field, and stay there.
+No matter how long you’ve been in procurement, there are always new things to learn.
+New technologies might change how you track your inventory or place orders.
+Changes to regional laws might influence how your supply chain operates.
+Whatever the issue in procurement, resources are available to help you get to the top of your field, and stay there.

 This book is an authoritative guide on everything you need to know about being a procurement manager.
-Filled with information about trends in sourcing, avoiding specification traps and best practices in supplier diversity, this book answers many of the important questions facing procurement managers.
-It’s written by experts in supply chain management and well worth the cost, even offering suggestions on legal issues.
+Filled with information about trends in sourcing, avoiding specification traps, and best practices in supplier diversity.
+This book answers many of the important questions facing procurement managers.
+This book was written by experts in supply chain management and well worth the cost.
+It even offers suggestions on legal issues.

 New and seasoned procurement managers will gain a great deal from this read.
-This book covers everything involved in setting up and running a procurement division, including choosing the right people, contingency planning and social responsibility.
-It’s not your typical dry business book, either.
-The Procurement Game Plan is loaded with meaningful, understandable procurement strategies.
+This book covers everything involved in setting up and running a procurement division, including choosing the right people, contingency planning, and social responsibility.
+It’s not a dry business read either.
+The Procurement Game Plan is loaded with meaningful and easily understandable procurement strategies.

 You have a supply chain, but do you know how to measure its performance?
 Do you know how to use information technology in your supply chain?
-Is your supply chain coordinated or are there gaps?
+Are there gaps in your supply chain?
 For anyone dealing with supply chain issues, Essentials of Supply Chain Management has the answers and even references supply chain games.
-And at fewer than 350 pages, it’s not a hard book to read or even carry around.
+At fewer than 350 pages this is an easy book to read and gain valuable insights.

-Purchasing plays an important role in a company’s success, but it’s also one of the least understood divisions in an organization.
-Proactive Purchasing in the Supply Chain explains how efficient purchasing can increase returns on investment, reduce costs, and improve quality.
+Purchasing plays an important role in a company’s success.
+It’s also oftentimes misunderstood at an organization.
+Proactive Purchasing in the Supply Chain explains how an efficient purchasing process can increase returns on investment, reduce costs, and improve quality.
 It even includes purchasing checklists, to make the process easier.

 If purchasing and negotiation keep you up at night, this is the book for you.
 Combining expert insights, practical examples, and tons of advice, Common Sense Purchasing can help any purchasing manager.
 The author shares his tales of woe from the purchasing department and explains why relationships are the foundation of a good purchasing program.

 These five books are our favourites for procurement managers looking to increase their skills or stay on top of procurement trends.
-Now that you’ve got your book list, we hope you enjoy your summer reading and maybe even learn some new procurement tips and tricks beachside.
+Now that you’ve got your book list, we hope you enjoy your reading and maybe even learn some new procurement tips and tricks.